Solomon's Stables: History

+Stairs leading to the mosque, with the Dome of the Rock rising in the background.

 The large almost rectangular platform above the slopes of the hill known as the Temple Mount, was constructed by building a substructure consisting of a series of vaulted arches in order to reduce pressure on the retaining walls.
 These vaults, according to Priscilla Soueck, were "supported by eighty-eight pillars resting on massive Herodian blocks and divided into twelve rows of galleries", and may have originally been storage areas of the Second Temple.
 According to the PEF Survey of Palestine, the vaulting and piers are of Byzantine origin.
 Some of the original interior survives in the area of the Herodian staircases, although not in the area now renovated for use as a mosque.
 Visitors are rarely permitted to enter the areas with Herodian finishes.

 The underground space for the most part remained empty except during Crusader rule over Jerusalem.
-The Crusaders converted it into a stable for the cavalry.
+It was probably first restored by the Fatimids, before the Crusaders converted it into a stable for the cavalry.
+According to John of Würzburg they contained more than 2,000 horses and 1,500 camels, while Theoderich gave the much more impressive number of 10,000 horses together with their grooms.

 The rings for tethering horses can still be seen on some of the pillars.
-The structure has been called Solomon's Stables since the time of the Crusades as a historical composite: 'Solomon's' refers to the First Temple built on the site, while the 'stables' refers to the functional usage of the space by the Crusaders in the time of Baldwin II (King of Jerusalem 1118–1131 CE).
+The structure has been called Solomon's Stables since the time of the Crusades as a historical composite: 'Solomon's' anachronistically refers to the First Temple built on the site, while the 'stables' refers to the functional usage of the space by the Crusaders in the time of Baldwin II (King of Jerusalem 1118–1131 CE).

+Cradle of Jesus

+The structure also contains a small, rectangular chamber known as the "Cradle of Jesus", which serves as a Muslim prayer space.
+It covers approximately 56 square meters, and is roofed by a north-south barrel vault.
+The present room was built during the Crusader period, as part of a Christological program that associated sites on the Temple Mount with events from the lives of Jesus and Mary.
+Its eastern and southern walls incorporate the inner faces of the Herodian enclosure walls.
+Ancient window openings and a curved stone preserved at the top of the eastern wall may be remnants of the original Herodian vaulting system of the subterranean complex.